vohoaidanh/ADOF/README.md

 ## Overview

-ADOF is a deep learning framework for detecting AI-generated (synthetic) images.
-It supports training and evaluation on multiple datasets and provides tools for benchmarking and reproducibility.
+This repository provides the implementation of a lightweight and effective deep learning-based method for detecting AI-generated images.
+The work focuses on distinguishing real images from synthetic ones produced by advanced generative models such as **GANs** and **Diffusion Models**.

+To enhance detection accuracy, the proposed approach introduces a custom-designed spatial high-pass filter called **ADOF**, which emphasizes subtle frequency artifacts often left behind by generative models.
+This preprocessing step improves the sensitivity of the model while reducing its dependency on high computational resources.

+Our pipeline consists of:
+- A spatial-domain high-pass filtering module (**ADOF**),
+- A compact deep convolutional neural network (CNN) for binary classification,
+- Training and evaluation scripts on curated datasets combining real and generated images.

 ---